 There is a consent form for this examination outlining the preparation, procedure, possible complications and aftercare.
 You will be asked to read through this, asked questions to ensure you are happy to continue with the procedure and lastly to sign the consent form.

 This examination requires you to have some contrast medium introduced into the uterus.
 This fluid is opaque to X-rays and shows the inside of the uterus and the fallopian tubes.
 It is colourless, so you cannot see it when you go to the toilet.

 Who does the test?

-A Radiologist (x-ray doctor) and a Radiographer (x-ray technician) will be in the room with you.
-They will explain the procedure, but don't hesitate to ask them if you do not understand.
+A Radiologist and a Medical Imaging Technologist will be in the room with you.
+They will explain the procedure, but don't hesitate to ask them if you do not understand or have questions.

-You are most welcome to bring your partner with you into the room.
+You are most welcome to bring your partner or support person with you into the x-ray room.

 The test will usually take between 20 and 40 minutes.
-Only a small part of this time however, is taken to introduce the contrast medium.
-There is a required delay between images to see if the contrast flows up the tubes, and the Radiologist and Radiographer will tell you about the examination as it proceeds.
+Only a small part of this time however, is taken to introduce the contras.

-The Radiologist will review the images and send a written report to your referring Doctor/Specialist.
+The Radiologist will review the images and send a written report to your referring Doctor.

 Please settle your account on the day of the examination.